Factsheet 18 - Asylum Support for Survivors of Domestic Abuse

 - FGM

-The guidance also acknowledges the impact of DA on children and references the HO duty to safeguard and promote the needs of children under the Borders, Citizenship and Immigration Act 2009 s55.
-It specifies that any need for specialist support for children to help them recover from the impact of DA should be taken into account when the HO is considering safe accommodation options for a woman and children.
+The guidance also acknowledges the impact of DA on children and references the HO duty to safeguard and promote the needs of children under section 55 of the Borders, Citizenship and Immigration Act 2009.
+It specifies that any need for specialist support for children to help them recover from the impact of DA should be considered when the HO is considering safe accommodation options for a woman and children.

-This Annex to the guidance outlines the minimum role and responsibilities expected of and by the HO and its subcontractors when they receive a disclosure of domestic abuse.
-This is a really useful advocacy tool for support workers and individuals to hold the HO and its subcontractors to the requisite standard of action and support when working with a household experiencing domestic abuse and needing safe accommodation.
+The Minimum Standards Guidance outlines the minimum roles and responsibilities expected of the HO and its subcontractors when they receive a disclosure of domestic abuse by someone in the asylum system.
+This is a really useful advocacy tool for support workers and individuals to hold the HO and its subcontractors to the requisite standard of action and support when working with a household experiencing domestic abuse and in need of safe accommodation.

-The document also provides a checklist of actions for accommodation providers, MH and the HO Safeguarding Hub, as well as their contact details, which can be used to check each party is taking the requisite steps to support the woman’s safety needs.
+The document also provides a checklist of actions for accommodation providers, Migrant Help (MH) and the HO Asylum Safeguarding Hub (ASH), as well as their contact details, which can be used to ensure that each party is taking the requisite steps to support the woman’s safety needs.

-To make a request for safe alternative accommodation for a woman currently supported, contact the relevant HO accommodation provider (Clearsprings Ready Homes, Serco and the Mears group) or MH directly at: escalations@migranthelpuk.org alongside the Home Office’s Asylum Safeguarding Hub: asylumsafeguarding@homeoffice.gov.uk
+To make a request for safe alternative accommodation for a woman who is currently on asylum support, contact the relevant HO accommodation provider:

-The guidance outlines important principles and actions that it expects HO caseworkers, accommodation providers and MH to consider and undertake when a woman already on support reports DA.
-This list includes -
+The HO guidance outlines important principles and actions that it expects HO caseworkers, accommodation providers and MH to consider and undertake when a woman already on support reports DA.
+This list includes:

 - At point of disclosure, a woman is to be believed without the requirement for any corroborating evidence of DA and should be consulted on what next steps to take.